Theosaurus-Rex/Theosaurus-Rex/README.md

 <h3 align="center">About Me</h3>
 <p align="center">
 I'm a tech consultant currently working for Alembic in Sydney, NSW, Australia.
+Currently, my tech stack consists of Elixir, Phoenix LiveView and the Ash Framework for Ecto.
 I enjoy front-end development and I am always eager to create the best user experience possible!
 I also have a passion for the intersection of art and code and how technology can help artists innovate, create, and deliver powerful messages.
 </p>

 - 💧 Currently working with Elixir and Phoenix LiveView